 - The God of the Bible is not merely an energy field.
 Instead, he is a personal God, who is both three Persons—Father, Jesus, Spirit—and one God.
 Thus, he is mysterious and yet revealed in his Book, the Bible.
 One similarity with the Force is that the Father holds the whole universe together through Jesus by the Holy Spirit’s power; but he is not identical with the universe, which he, instead, made.

 - Since we humans are far from perfect because we are born as rebels against God’s rightful rule, we can’t depend on our feelings to guide us, as the apparition of Ben advises Luke.
 However, we can always depend on God through prayer to be our guide.
 He never leads us wrong when we constantly pray to him in Jesus’ name.

 Conclusion: The Star Wars films present an alternate “god” to the God of the Bible.
 Those films follow the New Age beliefs that Hinduism and Buddhism also have, which identify their main God, Brahman, with the universe.
 You can recognize this set of beliefs when people talk about Karma, the Universe, and the One influencing them.
 I hope to say more about Karma in my next blog post.

 What value do I see in Star Wars?
 It clearly presents a biblical theme that weak good can overcome strong evil.
 Of course, in the Bible, we weak people can have God’s power through Jesus to overcome strong evil.

 Do you want a personal God with whom you can talk and from whom you can receive constant support and strength to live each day?
-Or do you want an impersonal God which is the same as the universe’s energy but with whom you can’t have a personal relationship?
+Or do you want an impersonal God like the Force which is the same as the universe’s energy but with whom you can’t have a personal relationship?
 The choice is yours.
 Let me know your thoughts.